apekshananda/Projects/README.md

 - CheapFare Airline Reservation Relational Database

-Designing and implementing a relational database for CheapFare, an airline reservation company specializing in domestic and international flight bookings.
+Our group was tasked with designing and implementing a relational database for CheapFare, an airline reservation company specializing in domestic and international flight bookings.
+The goal was to create a robust database system to manage bookings, flights, e-tickets, travelers, and other relevant entities efficiently.Designing and implementing a relational database for CheapFare, an airline reservation company specializing in domestic and international flight bookings.
 The goal was to create a robust database system to manage bookings, flights, e-tickets, travelers, and other relevant entities efficiently.